elastic/elastic-agent/README.md

 DEV=true SNAPSHOT=true EXTERNAL=true PLATFORMS="linux/amd64" PACKAGES="tar.gz" mage -v clean package
 ```
 Where:
- - `PLATFORMS` defines to which platform to build and package
+ - `PLATFORMS` defines to which platform to build and package.
+See [`magefile.go`](magefile.go#410)
+for the supported platforms.
  - `PACKAGES` defines which packages to generate.
  - `EXTERNAL` if set to true, the beats will be downloaded, they'll be built otherwise.
+ - `SNAPSHOT` if set to true the agent will use the staging artifacts API to download them.
- - `SNAPSHOT` if set to true the agent will not verify the beats/applications signatures
+ - `DEV` if set to true the agent will not verify the beats/applications GPG signatures and
-and will use the staging artifacts API to download them.
- - `DEV` if set to true will build the agent with debug symbols and disable inlining and optimizations
+will build the agent with debug symbols and disable inlining and optimizations.
+Using
+`dev:package` or `dev:buiid` automatically set `DEV=true`.

 the elastic-agent artifact will be placed on `build/distributions`.